 The Center for Estate and Gift Planning is responsible for helping individuals develop plans for giving to the University through wills, annuities, insurance programs, trusts, and other means of planned giving.
 The Center provides educational services in financial and estate planning through seminars, mailings, and personal sessions.
+By coordinating the work of the Regional Development Directors and the Director of Church Relations, this office is also responsible for raising the funds needed to bridge the gap between what students pay and the total cost of a Freed-Hardeman education.

-OFFICE OF CAPITAL PROJECTS
+OFFICE OF PRINCIPAL SUPPORT

-David Newberry, Assistant Vice President for Development
+William Tucker, Assistant Vice President